How many times have you found yourself drowned in a pool of queries?

 Social media integration is an essential tool for the success of your app.
 Make sure include social media support so that the users can share answers on their social media timelines or with their friends.
 This support can also increase the number of users getting introduced to your platform

-You need some services to store all the data that is generated on the platform.
+You need some services to store all the data that the platform generates.
 For such purposes, you can use the Google Cloud Storage, Amazon Web Services or others of this kind.
-The data of Quora is hosted on the AWS.
+AWS hosts all the data of Quora.

 When you have to manage the web app content of your platform, CMS(Content Management System) integration becomes vital.